As We Renounce Possessions, Dense

 * It is correct to make a daily spiritual retreat - perhaps several times a day - and establish oneself in that inner fortress of our soul where the pure, unlimited strength eternally flows.
 The refuge in the fortress of silence renews one’s perspective of life, brings us new energies and cleans the lens through which we look at facts.
 The renewing introspection also takes place in communities.
 A city and a country are born again due to the inner renewal of their citizen.

 * When we renounce possessions, dense and subtle, the energy of bliss has a chance to descend upon us.
-Freedom from attachment is the path to plenitude, insight, and wisdom.
-It brings about happiness.
+Freedom from attachment is the path to plenitude and wisdom, and it brings about happiness.

 * A thorough perception of truth is as quick as light, although some of the things it shows are not beautiful.
 Perception of truth does not wait for outward reason.
 However, it is always reasonable in itself.

-* Thought will read and understand a correct perception of truth, but such perception is above thought and doesn’t quite need it, except as an instrument to test, to strengthen and improve itself.
+* Thought can read and understand a correct perception of truth, but such perception is above thought and doesn’t quite need it, except as an instrument to test, to strengthen and improve itself.

 * Most religious and philosophical traditions teach a tenet which theosophy and simple common sense also state: that moral decline leads to the extinction of a civilization.
 It is up to each one, then, to see whether there is decay in Ethics in present-day societies, for this issue defines the main tides of the future ahead.
 The theosophical movement exists to preserve and to sow the wisdom of universal brotherhood and self-responsibility.